kzar/telit-862-python-tools/README.markdown

 Script to automate Python transfer if you're using the standard Telit tools on a windows machine.

  - Put bulkdownload.py in C:\Program Files\Python\Lib
- - Put bulkdownload.bat in a directory containing pyo files
+ - Put bulkdownload.bat in a directory containing pyo or py files
- - Click the batch file to have all pyo files in the same directory downloaded
+ - Click the batch file to have all the py files in the same directory compiled to pyo and then all the pyo files downloaded